|Nutritional Guidelines (per serving)|

-Add the butter and vermicelli to a large saute pan or pot that has a tight fitting lid.
-Brown the noodles, stirring often, and be careful not to burn them.
-Add the rice and water to the pot and bring to a boil.
-Cover, bring the heat down to low, and simmer for about 20 minutes or until the water is absorbed and the rice is tender.
+Once the noodles are browned, add the rice and water to the pot and bring to a boil.
+Cover, reduce the heat down to low, and simmer for about 20 minutes or until the water has been absorbed and the rice is tender.

 Fluff with a fork, season with salt and pepper and add in chopped parsley or toasted nuts, if using.
 Serve as a side dish to fish, chicken or beef.